 NBC/Universal is one of Hollywood’s six majors and one of the major media companies in the world.

 There are great opportunities for internships, visiting film festivals and networking with producers and distributors.
-For example, Birgit Mayrhofer secured a placement in a Film Distribution role at the Weinstein Company in London.
+For example, Birgit Mayrhofer secured a placement in a Film Distribution role at a leading film distribution company in London.

 For those taking the module ‘Film Marketing Planning & Deployment’, there will be the opportunity for students to be lined up with a work placement with a film distribution company at Cannes Film Festival, the world's leading movie market and festival.